Cancer Care Commission’s (CCC) business is to support partner organisations’ ambition to deliver high quality cancer care by:

 - Psychosocial Care Assessment Tool

-- Initial assessment visit: Once you have addressed any issues raised during the pre-assessment process, the initial assessment is the first formal assessment.
-This will be conducted by a Lead Assessor (normally your Assessment Manager) supported, as necessary, by technical assessors with the expertise to cover your scope of application.
-The length of the visit will depend upon the scope of application requested.
-In advance of the visit, you will receive a visit confirmation followed by a visit plan, which provides a proposed timetable for the work to be assessed.
+The Assessment will be conducted by a Lead Assessor supported, as necessary, by technical assessors with the expertise to cover your scope of application.
+The length of the visit will depend upon the scope of application requested (generally 3 or 4 days).
+In advance of the visit, the organisation will receive a visit confirmation followed by a visit plan, which provides a proposed timetable for the work to be assessed, which may include:

-- An opening meeting will take place to agree the arrangements.
+- An opening meeting will take place to confirm the process.

 - The assessment will involve a detailed review of pertinent documentation.

-- Interviews will take place with staff and managers, as well as witnessing of key activities.
+- Interviews with staff, managers, patients, as well as witnessing of key activities.

-- A de-brief of the visit and any findings will be discussed at a closing meeting.
+- A de-brief of the visit and an outline of initial findings will be discussed at a closing meeting.

 - CCC will provide a full report following the assessment visit.